As I walk up and about, I see men and women all adorned, looking sharp and great, but then I begin to wonder about their lives.

 A feigned smile that speaks volumes about her life than she could ever possibly speak.

 I wonder if she too battled with the issue of submission or she simply “complied” to make her marriage work.

 I wonder how many women struggle, every day of their lives to submit to insensitive, petulant, cruel husbands, holding onto the belief that submission is a law to keep, otherwise they would head straight to hell.

 I wonder how many more are stripped off their dignity by their husbands, making them do sexual perverted acts, but still hold onto their marriages – as burdensome as they are – believing that submission is a principle that God laid out and has to be followed regardless of anything.

 I wonder too, how many more, with their shoulders bent and heads strained, secretly wish for their husbands’ death or maybe for them to be lured into another woman’s arms, just to free themselves from the marital bondage they are in.

 I wonder how many more walk around suicidal, wondering how the promises of eternal love sour.

 Grappling with the fact that they still have tomorrow and the day after to live with these kind of a men!

 I wonder how many look at their husbands and are filled with resentment over how they treat them and assert their headship over them.
 A headship that it is more of a dictatorship than co partnership.

-You see headship and submission have to work in tandem for a marriage to fully experience the joy that the Lord intended us.
+You see headship and submission have to work in tandem for a marriage to fully experience the joy that the Lord intended for us.